reiss-koh/EMN-PEAD/README.md

 # EMN-PEAD

-This is a public repository which accompanies the paper titled "EMN PEAD Multi-signal Strategy Research  with RNN Optimization Algorithm".
+This is a public repository which accompanies the paper titled "Market-neutral PEAD Multi-signal Strategy with AI Optimization".

 This repository was made for the purpose of verifying the algorithms, data sourcing, processing, and analytics involved in the research process.